okor/LEMPress/README.md

 **LEMPress is currently being developed and is not ready for use.
-If you've stubbled across this repository somehow and your interested in using LEMPress, add it to you watch list and check back regularly for the first stable release.**
+If you've stuMbled across this repository somehow and your interested in using LEMPress, add it to you watch list and check back regularly for the first stable release.**

 About LEMPress
 =========